mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 ## Live Code Parser Output

 The *Live Code Parser Output* provides feedback on your custom-language compilation.
 It will give parsing errors if your language has a syntax error.

 Otherwise it shows the abstract syntax tree that results from parsing your live code.
+You can unfold its branches by click on them.

 ## DSP Code Output

-The *DSP Code Outpu* widget shows the code which Sema generates (Maximilian DSP Javascript) when you evaluate your live code.
+The *DSP Code Output* widget shows the code which Sema generates (Maximilian DSP Javascript) when you evaluate your live code.

 This DSP code is injected into and runs in the Sema audio engine.

+## *The exercise*

+There is an error that is preventing live coding to be evaluated.
+What do you need change?

 <!-- the Maximilian DSP -->